Frequently asked questions

-Day to day activity of the Trust is managed by the Executive Board, which is led by Director of the Wellcome Trust, Sir Mark Walport.
+Day to day activity of the Trust is managed by the Executive Board, which is led by Director of the Wellcome Trust, Jeremy Farrar.
 Find out more about our management and governance.

 The Wellcome Trust funds over 4000, both in the UK and internationally.
 Approximately 10 per cent of its research is carried out overseas.

 We fund medical and biomedical research ranging from stem cells to neuroimaging, genetics to vaccine development.
 Recent key achievements include:

 - The Human Genome Project - our funding was key to ensuing that data from the project was placed in the public domain